DanySK/git-sensitive-semantic-versioning-gradle-plugin/README.md

     versionPrefix.set("")
     // This reproduces the behavior of the plugin at version 0.x.y: ignores non-annotated (lightweight) tags. excludeLightweightTags()
-    // How the development version should be computed based on commit messages.
-    // The default is to update the patch version if there is at least one commit since the last tag, so the following settings can be omitted. commitNameBasedUpdateStrategy { UpdateType.PATCH }
+    // Compute the next upgrade type (major/minor/patch) based on commit messages; defaults to patch regardless of the commits. commitNameBasedUpdateStrategy { UpdateType.PATCH }
 }
 ```